 As for the criminal executive system as a whole, while in prison, Vladimir Kozlov has expressed a desire to suggest to MPs his concept of a reform of the Criminal Procedure Code, which is now being actively discussed in Kazakhstan.
 According to Vladimir Kozlov, a system of preferences should be created, which would motivate convicted offenders to rehabilitate and, as a result, would open up the possibility for parole.

-The Open Dialog Foundation hereby addresses the authorities of Kazakhstan with the following demands:
+The Open Dialogue Foundation hereby addresses the authorities of Kazakhstan with the following demands:

 - 1. To transfer Vladimir Kozlov to one of the prisons of the Almaty Province in accordance with the law of the Republic of Kazakhstan.